jxmot/reCAPTCHA/README.md

 **`count.php` :**

 This file maintains a hit counter in a text file that is saved in the same folder where `count.php` is used.
+The file is named `siteID_count.log`.
+Where `siteID` is the string that had been configured above.
+If using the demonstration settings that string will be `demo_01`.

-Unless `count.php` is modified otherwise it will use a text file named `count.log`.
-If the counter file does not exist the first time `count.php` is used it will be created automatically.
+If the counter file does not exist the first time `count.php` is ran it will be created automatically.

 **`callerid.php` :**

+This file maintains a text file that is saved in the same folder where `callerid.php` is used.
+The file is named `siteID_callerid.log`.
+Where `siteID` is the string that had been configured above.
+If using the demonstration settings that string will be `demo_01`.

-This file maintains a text file that contains a time stamped record with the visitors IP address -
+For each visitor a time stamped record with the visitors IP address is created -

 `2017/02/18 - 18:42:27 > 66.102.7.192`

-Unless `callerid.php` is modified otherwise it will use a text file named `callerid.log`.
-If the log file does not exist the first time `callerid.php` is used it will be created automatically.
+If the log file does not exist the first time `callerid.php` is ran it will be created automatically.
 In additon, if the file exceeds approximately 20k in size it is copied to a time stamped back up copy and a new caller ID log is created.
+The time stamp in the file name will be the date and time when the *back up* is created.

 # Future